 However, hair loses keratin every time you apply heat, dye, or other chemicals that are known to be damaging.

 That’s when keratin treatments can be very beneficial.
-They aim to replenish this essential protein as well as giving the hair an overall smoother, shinier appearance.
+They aim to replenish this essential protein as well as give the hair an overall smoother, shinier appearance.

 What Are The Benefits Of A Keratin Treatment